wm75/PM-21_2018/cheat_sheets/source/beginner_cheat_sheet.rst

    import math   # import the Python math module that is part of the stdlib

    # All objects defined in math can now be accessed through their
-   # identifiers preceeded with math. namespace indicator.
+   # identifiers preceeded with math. as the namespace indicator.
    print('PI:', math.pi)  # use it